Presented by Weller Group

 What types of IRAs are available?

 There are two major types of IRAs: traditional IRAs and Roth IRAs.
-Both allow you to make annual contributions of up to $6,000 in 2020 (unchanged from 2019).
+Both allow you to make annual combined contributions of up to $6,500 in 2023 (up from $6,000 in 2022).
 Generally, you must have at least as much taxable compensation as the amount of your IRA contribution.
 But if you are married filing jointly, your spouse can also contribute to an IRA, even if he or she does not have taxable compensation.
 The law also allows taxpayers age 50 and older to make additional "catch-up" contributions.
-These folks can put up to an additional $1,000 in their IRAs in 2020 (unchanged from 2019).
+These folks can put up to an additional $1,000 in their IRAs.

 Both traditional and Roth IRAs feature tax-sheltered growth of earnings.
 And both typically offer a wide range of investment choices.
 However, there are important differences between these two types of IRAs.
 You must understand these differences before you can choose the type of IRA that may be appropriate for your needs.

 Practically anyone can open and contribute to a traditional IRA.
 The only requirement is that you must have taxable compensation.
 You can contribute the maximum allowed each year as long as your taxable compensation for the year is at least that amount.
 If your taxable compensation for the year is below the maximum contribution allowed, you can contribute only up to the amount you earned.